vitorpp10/cpp-projects/README.md

   * `fork-exec-shell/`: implements a minimal interactive shell loop that parses user input, forks a child process, and replaces its memory image using execvp.
   * `pipe-latency/`: measures ipc latency using two unidirectional pipes between a parent and child, performing a high-frequency ping-pong of single-byte messages to time round-trip duration.
   * `signal-ipc-pipeline/`: integrates pipes for one-way task transmission and signals (sigterm) to trigger a graceful child process shutdown, ensuring proper zombie reaping.
+  * `fork-vs-thread/`: benchmarks the time overhead and memory footprint (rss) of spawning 10,000 processes via fork() compared to 10,000 posix threads, utilizing getrusage() for precise kernel-level metrics.

 * **`memory/`** — focus: memory allocation, heap management, raw pointers, and execution faults.